Main Menu (Mobile)- Block

 Main Menu - Block

 Project teams are an important part of science at Janelia.
-These interdisciplinary teams work along side lab heads, visitors, and research staff to tackle experimentally challenging, large-scale research programs.
+These trans-disciplinary teams work along side lab heads, visitors, and research staff to tackle experimentally challenging, large-scale research programs.
 Some examples include GENIE, FlyLight, and Descending Interneurons.
 Wyatt began his career at Janelia working on the The Fly Olympiad Project Team, a large-scale quantitative behavioral screen of Drosophila.
-In his current role as Director, he is responsible for bringing a collaborative approach to the Project Team leadership.
+In his current role, he is responsible for bringing a collaborative approach to the Project Team leadership.
 He uses his background in neurobiology, Drosophila behavior, bioengineering and instrumentation to provide scientific and operational direction, fulfilling his life-long goal of enabling collaborative, altruistic science.

 Wyatt also runs the bi-annual project team advisory symposium, where world experts in related fields come to Janelia to evaluate and advise on the scientific direction of the project team portfolio.

 As a program scientist, Wyatt directs research programs that focus on functionally understanding the role of neurons encoding fruit fly behavior by conducting neurogenic screens.